Supergirl, on its 40th anniversary

 It may not have been the best move, for it seems the film got little marketing (though did get a royal premiere in Britain), and was also sharply edited down.
 It’s a bit difficult to be certain how many versions of the film exist, but three are well-known: 1) The theatrical cut that runs a bit over 90 minutes.
 2) The international version, also called “European theatrical”, though that did not come out in German cinemas.
 3) The so-called director’s cut of 138 minutes, which is overly long, especially by 80’s standards.
 Nowadays, you’re happy when a big movie doesn’t exceed the 2-½ hour mark.
 How times have changed!

 The box-office also ended far, far below expectations and resulted in the Salkinds selling their rights to make any further Superman-related movies.
 Which is… kind of regrettable, I think, because this movie is not half as bad as it is usually made out to be.
 I’ll go into its obvious flaws later.
 But what is the story about?
 Introducing Supergirl to the film world was not so easy.
-After we had all seen Superman’s home world Krypton blow up in the original movie.
+After all, we had all seen Superman’s home world Krypton blow up in the original movie.
 But the film actually followed, without really explaining how scientists did it, the original comics which introduced Supergirl in 1959.
 Argo City, home of Kara Zor-El’s (Slater), was saved from the catastrophe that befell Krypton and in the film survived in “inner space”, whatever that might be – today we would probably call this another dimension.

 Here, Kara lives with her parents, other families and scientist mentor Zaltar (Peter O’Toole).
-The parents are played by Mia Farrow and Simon Ward in cameos; obviously the producers wanted to give Supergirl the same support, with famous or well-known actors, as they did the Man of Steel.
+The parents are played by Mia Farrow and Simon Ward in cameos; obviously the producers wanted to give Supergirl the same support, with famous or well-known actors, as they did for the Man of Steel.
 After losing the Omegahedron, the power source of the city, Kara follows it via unexplained Kryptonian technology to our Earth to bring it back.
 Unfortunately, evil wanna-be witch, quack doctor and esoteric Selena (Dunaway) has taken it with plans to conquer the world.
 Their mutual interest in young gardener Ethan (Bochner) and Kara’s need to conceal her real identity, going by the alias of school girl Linda Lee, complicate matters further.

 From that summary, you should be clued in to what the movie is.
-It’s loosely a repackaging of the Superman story; though some aspects are different here, at the core it’s the same.
+It’s a loose repackaging of the Superman story; though some aspects are different here, at the core it’s the same.
 Maybe this was one of the reasons why the movie failed to attract audiences.
 But the story and some characters chosen for it come with problems too.
 While Superman could still be seen as science fiction, Supergirl seems more like a fantasy movie.
 While Clark Kent’s continuous attempts to dupe Lois that he is Superman were used in the original two movies to wonderfully hilarious effect, this aspect doesn’t appear here at all.

 Then again, how could it?
 Supergirl has just arrived on Earth, differently to Superman.
 Christopher Reeve’s Superman was originally heavily involved in the script but Reeve politely declined; maybe he didn’t want to play second fiddle to someone else?
 So the script was rewritten, with Superman on a “special mission” in another galaxy.
 Neither her room mate – who happens to be the younger sister of Lois Lane – nor Jimmy Olsen, the only character from the Superman movies to appear, know her, so there can be no “A-ha!” moment.
 Nor can love-struck gardener Ethan see that the brunette school girl he was just talking to, is also the blonde girl in the super-dress.
 Whoever wrote this should get a “D-” in basic logic.
 At least Superman changed totally in behavior and wore glasses when he played Clark Kent.
 Here, there is no believable excuse for it.

 The film has other problems.
 One is a lot of unnecessary characters that are neither needed, nor add anything essential to the plot.
 It’s especially apparent with actors probably cast for their comedic talents.
 Peter Cook, often well-matched with Dudley Moore on stage and film, might be a good comedian but is totally unfunny here.
 The same goes for Brenda Vaccaro as Dunaway’s sidekick: compare her to Ned Beatty’s Otis, alongside Gene Hackman, and you’ll see how ineffective Vaccaro’s role is here.
 I’ve already mentioned Lucy Lane and Jimmy Olsen.
-Why are there here?
+Why are they here?
 What do they add to the story?
 Do they do anything that has an impact?

 Trimming should have happened in the writing phase.
 If they would have eliminated, reduced or at least given these characters something of meaning to do in the plot, the movie might have been much better.
 Additionally, there is a side-plot of female bullies picking on Kara, seeming only to serve the purpose of showing that Kara has the same heat-vision as her cousin.
 Other strange decisions were made by the screenwriter, and slid past the producer and director.
 When Kara lands on Earth the first people she meets are two drunk, wannabe rapists who try to molest her.
-Hurray for feminism, I guess, Kara showing them a Kryptonian teen can defend herself.
+Hurray for feminism, I guess, as Kara shows them that a Kryptonian teen can defend herself.
 It’s an ill-fitting scene in a movie apparently intended to be family- and kid-friendly.
 Wonder Woman 1984 also had such a stupid, distracting scene.
 So either there is something I don’t understand, or film directors and screenwriters have not learned much over the four decades between the movies!

 Also, the “love story” between Ethan and Kara is essentially a “non-love story”.
 His love for her is induced by Selena’s magical potion, who wants the man for herself.
 If the first person Ethan saw after waking up had been a cow, would he have fallen in love with a cow?
 The length of the movie was already criticized when it originally came out, even though it was shorter at the time.
-And the version that I knew from seeing the movie in the late eighties on German TV was shorter still.
+And the version that I knew from seeing the movie in the late eighties on German TV was even shorter.
 You can hardly expect a movie, of whatever quality, that has been edited down so much to still make much sense at all.

 It’s no surprise O’Toole and Dunaway were nominated for Razzie Awards, though it’s not all their fault.
 Obviously, director Jeannot Szwarc had no problem with Dunaway going as campy as she wanted.
 It’s a pity because her role could have been convincing or even menacing, played straight.
 There is no doubt Dunaway, with a fine reputation of playing difficult characters, could have given a good, villainous performance.
 Heck, she already played a first class femme fatale in the Musketeer movies for the Salkinds in the 70’s.
 Of course when you go camp, you can hardly blame Dunaway for trying to repeat what Gene Hackman successfully did as Lex Luthor, But you have to be really funny, something that worked for the Hackman-Beatty pairing but not here.